 The Live Literature School Residencies programme provides fully-funded residencies for schools where cost is a significant barrier to working with an author.
 Schools, early years groups and other education settings work with professionals from the Live Literature directory on a creative writing project they devise together over the course of a school year.

-To hear more about future funding deadlines, sign up for our schools and libraries newsletter.
-For part-funded author events, find out more about applying for Live Literature support.
+To hear more about future funding deadlines, sign up for our schools and libraries newsletter(this will open in a new window).
+For part-funded author events, visit our Live Literature pages.

 ‘The residency only lasted a few months, however, the longevity of this project will last in the school for years.’ – Project Co-ordinator, Secondary School